Raboo/something_fail/pages/01.blog/bare-metal-image-installs/item.md

 2. Write a Linux image to disk, reboot.
 3. Configure/bootstrap the OS.

 I mean how hard can that be, it's just 3 steps?
-Well there were some challanges.
+Well there were some challanges, but I won't go in to that now.

 First of all we had Foreman in place and PXE+DHCP setup.
 So we are able to netboot machines.
 But then I had find a way to have a lightweight image (that has support for different types of hardware and RAID controllers) to boot and download a image and write it to disk.
 Really I wanted a Linux image or ISO that can PXE boot and directly after execute a script, so I Googled a bit and didn't find anything suiting.
 And I really didn't want to build and maintain my own image.